At Concordia University Chicago we encourage students to think big and engage with the world outside the University.

 CougarTank is inspired by the hit ABC show Shark Tank, which gives entrepreneurs the chance to pitch their ideas to a panel of judges with the hope of securing investors.

 What is Cougar Tank?

-CougarTank follows a modified format, with three rounds of judging: a “whiteboard” competition, a PowerPoint fair and a formal presentation.
+CougarTank follows a modified format, with three rounds of judging: a “flip-chart” competition, a PowerPoint fair and a formal presentation.
 The winners walk away with cash prizes.

 The competition provides a platform for developing students’ creativity and vision.
 CougarTank invites all Concordia-Chicago students (all levels) to apply their creative entrepreneurial acumen to develop and share their innovative ideas for a new business.

 No financial or formal business plans are needed, just a great idea that solves a problem or harnesses an opportunity with serious market potential!
 The aim of the competition is to incentivize students to take steps toward creating their career by taking a “risk” and presenting their business idea to a panel of judges.
 The CougarTank competition takes place each year during the spring semester.

 Before the application deadline, the CougarTank Student Board (more on how to join below) hosts information sessions for students interested in participating in CougarTank.